If you need to connect a computer, send an e-mail to menet@me.umn.edu and include the room you wish to connect it in.

 You are required to read email sent to your @aem.umn.edu, @me.umn.edu or @ie.umn.edu account.

-You may do this by forwarding it to your @umn.edu email address.
+You may do this by forwarding it to your @umn.edu email address (done automatically for new accounts).

 See: Reading and Sending Email via Enet Servers